ashkangoleh/fastapi_dynamic_routers/README.md

-# fastapi_dynamic_routes
+# fastapi_dynamic_routers

-fastapi_dynamic_routes is a Python library that provides a dynamic routes includer for FastAPI.
+fastapi_dynamic_routers is a Python library that provides a dynamic routes includer for FastAPI.
 It allows you to register routes dynamically and keep your codebase clean and organized.

 ## Installation